List of Empire ships (H): Empire Hazlitt

-Empire Hazlitt was a 7,036 GRT cargo ship which was built by John Readhead & Sons Ltd, South Shields.
+Empire Hazlitt was a 7,036 GRT cargo ship, built by John Readhead & Sons Ltd, South Shields.
 Launched on 14 May 1942 and completed in July 1942.
 Transferred to the Dutch Government in 1943 and renamed Aelbert Cuyp.
 Sold in 1946 to Van Uden's Scheep & Agentuur Maatschappij NV, Rotterdam and renamed Delfshaven.
 Sold in 1960 to Zenith Transportation Corp, Liberia, and renamed Edina.
 Operated under the management of F Delfino SRL, Italy.
 Sold in 1961 to Consolidated Navigation Corporation, Liberia, and renamed Confidence.
 Operated under the management of Expedo & Co (London) Ltd. Arrived in December 1966 at Kaohsiung, Taiwan for scrapping.

 Empire Head

-Empire Head was a 489 GRT coaster which was built by Clelands (Successors) Ltd, Wallsend.
+Empire Head was a 489 GRT coaster, built by Clelands (Successors) Ltd, Wallsend.
 Launched on 13 May 1941 and completed in October 1941.
 Damaged by enemy bombing 11 nmieast of Hartlepool, proceeded to Middlesbrough where repairs were carried out.
 Sold in 1945 to J Wharton (Shipping) Ltd, Goole and renamed Brendonia.
 Sold in 1964 to N Dimitriadis & Co, Greece and renamed Ifigenia.
 Sold in 1976 to S Mohamet, Syria and renamed Hamzi.
 On 19 January 1983, she was found aground and abandoned at Golovasi, Yumurtalık Bay, Turkey.
 Refloated and disposed of by local Port Authority.

 Empire Hearth

-Empire Hearth was a 2,020 GRT collier which was built by Grangemouth Dockyard Co Ltd, Grangemouth.
+Empire Hearth was a 2,020 GRT collier, built by Grangemouth Dockyard Co Ltd, Grangemouth.
 Launched on 16 February 1942 and completed in May 1942.
 Sold in 1945 to William France, Fenwick & Co Ltd and renamed Kentwood.
 Sold in 1956 to Ouse Steamship Co Ltd and renamed Mayfleet.
 Operated under the management of E P Atkinson & Sons, Goole.
 Scrapped in May 1961 in Dublin, Ireland.